tweedegolf/mailcrab/README.md

 ## Installation and usage

-To run MailCrab only docker is required.
+You can run MailCrab using docker.
 Start MailCrab using the following command:

 ```sh
 docker run --rm -p 1080:1080 -p 1025:1025 marlonb/mailcrab:latest
 ```

 Open a browser and navigate to [http://localhost:1080](http://localhost:1080) to view the web interface.

+There are also (single) binary builds available, see https://github.com/tweedegolf/mailcrab/releases

 ### Ports